AmirrezaRamesh/Minesweepers/README.md

 hello!
-this is a minesweepers cpp code which has the option of 2 players competing with each other! hope you enjoy ^^ by AmirRamesh
+this is a minesweepers cpp code programmed by AmirRamesh which has the option of 2 players competing with each other! hope you enjoy ^^